ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The AS MUST support this type of query.
 The processing of a full query and the related response format are defined in {{ssec-trl-full-query}}.

 * Diff query: the AS returns a list of diff entries.
-Each diff entry is related to one of the most recent updates, in the subset of the TRL pertaining to the requester.
+Each diff entry is related to one of the most recent updates to the TRL, with such an update performed in the subset of the TRL pertaining to the requester.

-   The entry associated with one of such updates contains a list of token hashes, such that: i) the corresponding revoked access tokens pertain to the requester; and ii) they were added to or removed from the TRL at that update.
+   The entry associated with one of such updates contains a list of token hashes, such that: i) the corresponding revoked access tokens pertain to the requester; and ii) they were added to or removed from the TRL when performing that update to the TRL.

    The AS MAY support this type of query.
 In such a case, the AS maintains the history of updates to the TRL as defined in {{sec-trl-endpoint-supporting-diff-queries}}.
 The processing of a diff query and the related response format are defined in {{ssec-trl-diff-query}}.